nathan-gs/nathan-gs.github.com/_posts/2013-08-01-storm-workshops-for-bigdata-be.md

 4) bootstrap a simple web-application to display the Storm output: the ranked stocks

-Lot's of stuff to do so it would be great to see similar enthousiasm like the previous workshop, but if you're mostly in for learning: you're more than welcome as well!
+Lot's of stuff to do so it would be great to see similar enthusiasm like the previous workshop, but if you're mostly in for learning: you're more than welcome as well!

 [More at Meetup.com](https://www.meetup.com/bigdatabe/events/131008082/).